-- Code of Discipline: In this method, the duties and responsibilities of both the parties are defined.
+- Code of Discipline: In this method, the duties and responsibilities of both parties are defined.
 When these norms are strictly followed, the probability of disputes can be reduced.
 The Ministry of Labour of India has released a code of conduct for industries.

 - Grievance Procedure: Grievance takes place when there is a violation of the provision of law or breach of terms and conditions of employment by the management.
-The redressal can be sought by the aggrieved employee through defined grievance procedure.
+The redressal can be sought by the aggrieved employee through the defined grievance procedure.

 - Arbitration: A process wherein, an independent party intervenes and studies the bargaining situation, hears both the parties and collects necessary data.
 After that, the recommendations are made by the arbitrator which are binding on the warring groups.